nicholasconnors/erebus/docs/installation.md

 conda install python=3.12
 ```

+### Installation using pip

+Todo

+### Manual installation

 Download the Erebus installation file on the GitHub repo from the latest release or from an action artifact (Actions tab, build dev package artifact, tar.gz file at the bottom).

-Navigate to the folder containing the archive file and run (substituting in the actual file name)
+Navigate to the folder containing the archive file and run the following from your conda environment (substituting in the actual file name):

 ```
 pip install erebus_nicholasconnors-x.y.z.tar.gz